iswzr/SuperStoreSales-Data-Analysis-Using-PowerBI/README.md

 ## DATA SOURCING

-It contains 3 sheets/tables:
+It contains 1 sheet/table:
-- ORDERS with 51,291 rows and 24 columns
+- ORDERS with 51,291 rows and 21 columns
-- PEOPLE with 4 rows and 2 columns
-- RETURNS with 1079 rows and 3 columns

 ---